brokensandals/codger/README.md

 * In a template, you can use `<%- rename "relative_path" -%>` to override the output file name.
 * Use `copy "path1", "path2"` to copy files "path1" and "path2" (relative the skeleton repo's root directory) into the target directory directly.
 Use `copy "path1" => "newpath1"` to override the destination path in the target directory.
 * Use `interpolate "path1", "path2"` to interpolate ERB files "path1" and "path2" into the target directory.
 As with `copy` you can use a hash to override the destination paths.
+* Use `cancel` inside a template to stop its interpolation.
 * Use `ignore "path1", "path2"` to prevent automatic copying or interpolation of files.

 ## Using Skeletons